 Stories from our oceans

 Canada’s coastal communities flourish when fish, whales and sea life thrive.
-But less than 10% of Canada’s oceans are protected and some marine protected areas allow damaging activities like drilling and bottom-trawling.
+Today slightly less than 14% of Canada’s oceans are protected and some marine protected areas allow damaging activities like drilling and bottom-trawling.

 The federal government has promised to protect 25% of Canada’s oceans by 2025.
 Let’s make sure they reach that goal with marine protected areas that ban oil and gas, mining, bottom trawling, open net pen aquaculture and tidal turbines in ecologically-rich marine protected areas.

 SeaBlue is a movement of Canadians holding government accountable for protecting our oceans and the fragile sea life that lives there.

-SeaBlue Canada is a collaboration of six organizations with a combined 225 years of protecting Canada’s land and water.
-We are Canadian Parks and Wilderness Society, David Suzuki Foundation, Ecology Action Centre, Oceans North, WWF Canada, and West Coast Environmental Law.
+SeaBlue Canada is a collaboration of seven organizations with a combined 225 years of protecting Canada’s land and water.
+We are Canadian Parks and Wilderness Society, David Suzuki Foundation, Ecology Action Centre, Nature Canada, Oceans North, WWF-Canada, and West Coast Environmental Law.